michaelfraser/cromwell/README.md

   }
 }
 ```

+##  Integration tests

+There are a number of integation tests of the APIs in the `tests/integration` folder which can be run with:

+`make test-integration`

 ---
 Please review this document as we progress through the project and make sure that instructions are still valid.